PreciselyData/SpatialAnalytics/docs/getting-started/azure-aks/setup_azure_file_shares.md

 By default, Azure File shares use SMB protocol that doesn't perform well with Spatial-Cloud-Native deployment.
-We recommend the NFS protocol
+We recommend the NFS protocol.

 Also, see:\
 [https://docs.microsoft.com/en-us/azure/cloud-shell/overview](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-scale-targets)\